This is our review of the best harness for boxers in 2022.

 - Reflective trim for increased visibility

-- Not really any with these popular harnesses
+- Not really any with this popular dog harness

 We love this quality harness not least for its safety features which include a seat belt loop to prevent distracted driving and keep your Boxer secure whilst in the car, a top handle for more control in crowded places or to help your dog over obstacles and reflective stitching to keep you safe on dark nights.

-- Some reviews mention the reflective stitching isn’t bright enough
+- Some reviews mention the reflective stitching on this dog harness isn’t bright enough

 Two rustproof sturdy metal clips give the option of using the front leash attachment on the dog’s chest to discourage pulling or the back one for casual walks.
-Easy to fit snd adjustable, it’s a fantastic option for a Boxer harness.
+Easy to fit and adjustable, it’s a fantastic option for a Boxer dog harness.